-The sub-fund was actively managed and did not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the social characteristics of the sub-fund.

 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
 The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund (with a higher score than the benchmark representing stronger ESG credentials).